L-ashwin/exploring-ml/01-Titanic_Machine_Learning_from_Disaster/README.md

 ## 03_estimators_and_parameter_tuning.ipynb
 Here different estimators/classifiers are evaluated based on cross-validation accuracy.
 Also, various hyperparameters for the classifiers are tuned using cross-validation.

+## 04_feature_engineering.ipynb
+Until this point 'Name' feature column was dropped, this notebook contains a way to extract useful feature from it.